dcurrie/AdventOfCode/AoC_2020/2020_advent_notes.md

 of recursion, and then brute force try all possibilities.
 Once it all compiled it worked first time... too bad it took a couple hours to code it!

+Later...
+I tried putting in the recursive rules as specified, undoing my "loop unrolling" that was intended to limit recursion, and lo and behold, it's 10x faster!
+The faster solution is called p2x.nim

 ---

 ## Stats